LakshanMaduka/students_register/README.md

 ```
 ## Configuration
 1. Create a .env file in the project root:
-Get the mongoDB databse url and paste your url in the .env file
+Get the mongoDB database URL and paste your URL in the .env file

-MONGODB_URL=your mongodb databse url
+MONGODB_URL=your mongodb database URL
 ## Run the  Backend
 ```bash
 npm start server.js
 ```
 The server will start running on http://localhost:3000.
-## API Endpoins
+## API Endpoints
 - GET /student Get a list of all students.
 - POST /student/add Create a new student.
 - PUT /student/update/:id Update details of a specific student.